Neurofibromin/mfaomp/README.md

 - [x] separate nighly and release workflow
 - [ ] Create Icon for the project
 - [ ] make backends optional dependencies, reflect this in the build files
-- [ ] version coherency checking with a script
+- [x] version coherency with a script
 - [ ] add gpg signatures and checksums to CICD pipelines
 - [ ] install wizards
   - [ ] installshield